weirayao/torchprime/README.md

 # TorchPrime

+**Note: this repository is under experimental status.
+We don't yet have correctness guarantees for the model implementations.**

 TorchPrime is a reference model implementation for PyTorch on TPU/GPU using `torch_xla` and `torchax`.
 It is designed to showcase best practices for high-performance model training with these frameworks.